 Rota is on the Patriot Express route originating at Naval Station Norfolk.
 Norfolk also has frequent missions to Rota on cargo aircraft.
 Other bases with regular flights are Joint Base Charleston, Dover AFB, and Joint Base McGuire-Dix-Lakehurst.

 You can also fly Space-A to Rota via other bases in Europe.
-NAS Naples, NAS Sigonella, and NAS Souda Bay have flights to Rota most frequently.
+Ramstein AB, NSA Naples, NAS Sigonella, and NSA Souda Bay have flights to Rota most frequently.

-When flying Space-A from Rota, you will see regular missions to the locations above as well as to Bangor ANG (Maine); JB Lewis-McChord; Travis AFB; Palma de Mallorca, Spain; and Ramstein AB.
+When flying Space-A from Rota, you will see regular missions to the locations above as well as to Bangor ANG (Maine); JB Lewis-McChord; Travis AFB; and Palma de Mallorca, Spain.

 Keep in mind that these are only the most frequent flights to and from Rota based on historical data.
 All Space-A flights are determined by mission needs, which change constantly.